National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/publishing.md

 However, updates are not pulled unless some action is taken within the workbook to commit them prior to pulling.
 Simply editing the code for a transform is not enough, but executing a transform or adding a new transform will commit the current state of the workbook so that it can be pulled.

-Once you’ve pulled the latest version of your workbook locally, you likely will want to push a copy up to a public repository such as GitHub.
+Once you've pulled the latest version of your workbook locally, you likely will want to push a copy up to a public repository such as GitHub.
 The recommended way to do this is to create a new _empty_ repository in GitHub (or your git hosting service of choice) with the same name as the workbook, and set it up as a push-only remote repository.
 For example, for a workbook named `example_workbook`, one would create a new GitHub repository named `example_workbook`, and in the local copy run: